 The minor is declared at the office of the sponsoring department or program.
-No more than one minor can be completed outside of the College in other divisions of NYU, as the limit on non-CAS credits is set at 16 points.
+No more than one minor can be completed outside of the College in the other divisions of NYU, as the limit on non-CAS credits is set at 16 points.

 The major and minor requirements to be followed are those stated in the departmental sections of the Bulletin in effect during the semester of the student's first registration in the College.
-No credit toward the major or minor is granted for grades of C- or lower, although such grades will be computed into the grade point average of the major or the minor, as well as into the overall grade point average.
+No credit toward the major or minor is granted for grades of C-minus or lower, although such grades will be computed into the grade point average of the major or the minor, as well as into the overall grade point average.

 No course to be counted toward the major or minor may be taken on a pass/fail basis.

 Transfer students from other colleges and universities must have the written approval of the director of undergraduate studies to count transfer courses toward the major or the minor.
 Once a student transfers to the College, all course work must be completed at NYU.
-(See also "Transfer Students," below.)
+(See also "transfer students," below.)

 All requirements for a degree in the College must be met within a period of eight years from the date of matriculation.
 For transfer students and for students who are readmitted to the College, the length of time is proportionately reduced.
 Transfer credit is not granted for courses taken more than10 years before the student's matriculation in the College.

 Once a student enrolls in the College of Arts and Science (first year and/or transfer), all course work used to satisfy the 128-credit degree requirement must be completed at NYU.
 All students must complete their last 32 points while registered in the College of Arts and Science.
 In addition, students must be registered in the College during the semester immediately prior to graduation, unless officially approved for a leave of absence in that semester.
 One-half of the courses used to complete the major or the minor must be taken in the College.
 Any transfer courses to be applied toward major or minor requirements must be approved by the department.

-At least one-half of the courses used to complete the major and any minor must be courses offered by the College.
+At least one-half of the courses used to complete the major and any minor must be courses offered by the College (-UA suffix).
 Any transfer courses to be applied toward major or minor requirements must be approved by the department and may not exceed one-half of the required coursework for the major or minor.